folinimarc/os_gis_sandbox/README.md

 window.**

 > _Good to know_:
+> - If you receive an error at this stage, it is probably well-known and related
+>   to permissions to create a mount on your computer's file system.
+An internet
+>   search with the error message and your operating system should provide a
+>   solution.
 > - The first time it will take some minutes because a lot of data is being
 >   downloaded, make sure you are connected to a fast and reliable internet
 >   connection.
 This is a one-time thing and subsequent startups will only take
 >   seconds.
 > - The -p flag used in the commands above specifies the Docker Compose project name, which is used as a prefix for many Docker Compose components such as networks and volumes.
 By choosing different project names, it is possible for multiple instances of the Sandbox to coexist with separate volumes and hence separate persisted state.
 > - You can also avoid the -d flag, which will then display the logs of all
 >   containers in the terminal.

 ## 3) Stop the OS Geostack Sandbox